yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-024_Validate_Comment_With_Uppercase_And_Lowercase_Characters.md

 2. Log in with valid credentials
 3. Click on the application icon in the top navigation bar
 4. Click on any product displayed in the catalog
-5. Enter a comment containing uppercase and lowercase characters
+5. Enter a comment containing uppercase and lowercase characters (e.g., "Amazing")
 6. Submit the comment

 ---